Applying to Penn Charter

 Middle and Upper School Admissions Materials

-Admissions packet for Admissions packet for Grades 6 to 12
+Admissions packet for Grades 6 to 12

 Penn Charter admits students of any race, religion, sexual orientation, national or ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the school.